 We have to as parents approach kindergarten readiness on 3 levels, academics, self-care, and social-emotional skills, based on my initial experience that I will mention in more detail below.

 Do you currently have a kindergartener or are you getting your child ready for this milestone?
 Let me know.
-Please feel free to share your own experiences or ask your questions or concerns in our FORUM section.
+Please feel free to share your own experiences or ask your questions or concerns below.
 I will be happy to help you!

 “Kindergarten readiness can be assessed on 3 levels, academic, self care and social-emotional skills.”